equilibriumdata/equilibriumdata.github.io/TCE/niobium.md

 <a  href="docs/72ShS.pdf" target="_blank" rel="noopener">Shabanova, G.N., Skorik, N.A., 1972.
 Stabilities of tartrate complexes of rare-earth elements and yttrium in water and in aqueous ethanol solutions.
 Russ.
 J. Inorg.
 Chem.
 42, 198–201</a>.

-Sochevanov, V.G., Volkova, G.A., 1969.
+<a  href="docs/69SoV.pdf" target="_blank" rel="noopener">Sochevanov, V.G., Volkova, G.A., 1969.
 Use of polarography in the determination of the instability constants of complexonates of readily hydrolysable elements.
 Russ.
 J. Inorg.
 Chem.
-61–64.
+61–64</a>.

-Spinner, B., 1968. Étude quantitative de l’hydrolyse des niobates de potassium [Quantitative study of the hydrolysis of the potassium niobates].
+<a  href="docs/68Spi.pdf" target="_blank" rel="noopener">Spinner, B., 1968. Étude quantitative de l’hydrolyse des niobates de potassium [Quantitative study of the hydrolysis of the potassium niobates].
 Rev. Chim.
-Miner., 5, 839–868 [in French].
+Miner., 5, 839–868 [in French]</a>.

 Sillén, L.G., Martell, A.E., 1971.
 ‘Stability constants of metal-ion complexes SP25.
 Supplement No. 1 to Special Publication No. 25.’
 (The Chemical Society: London.